Fir3Fly1995/CowBOYs-SC/messagebot-planfile.md

 	* user should ensure that the emoji is directly copied from Discord.
 	* user should only have to state the colour of the button.
 	* user should only have to type in the message for the button.
+* react-x; EMOJI or :EMOJI_NAME:EMOJI_ID
+	* User replaces x with a number, EMOJI is copied from Discord into the .txt file.
+	* If it's a custom emoji, the user must insert the emoji name between : and : then the emoji ID, no spaces allowed.